Comfort of Strangers

-Comfort of Strangers is English singer-songwriter Beth Orton's fourth studio album, the follow-up to 2002's Daybreaker.
+Comfort of Strangers is the fifth studio album by English singer-songwriter Beth Orton.
 The album was recorded in just two weeks at New York's Sear Sound studio in the spring of 2005, with musician and composer Jim O'Rourke as producer.
 It features Orton on guitar, piano and harmonica with O'Rourke on bass, piano and marimba and the American percussionist Tim Barnes on drums.

 Singles

 "Conceived", released 29 November 2005 as a digital download, and 31 January 2006 on 7" and CD in the UK.

 Track listing

 All songs were composed by Beth Orton; the title track was written in partnership with O'Rourke and singer-songwriter M. Ward.